- What is the cost of the test?

 What is the difference between paper based IELTS and computer-delivered IELTS?

 Computer-delivered test is the same as paper-based test in terms of test content and structure.
 The difference is you will see the questions on the screen and instead of writing the answers on paper you will type on the keyboard.
 The results for paper-based tests are released in 13 days, however for computer-delivered tests, the results are released in 5-7 days.

 - What can I take into the test room?

-You must have the valid passport you used on the IELTS Application Form with you.
-You can carry a clear water bottle which should not have any labels and must be see through.
+You must have the valid passport you used on the IELTS online registration (or application form) with you.
+Additionally, you may carry a clear water bottle which should not have any labels and must be see through.

 You can bring pencils and erasers with you (some IELTS test centres will provide these to you during the test) but must leave everything else outside the test room.

-You won’t be allowed to bring mobile phone, calculator, tablets, Ipad, Ipod, smartwatches, laptops, keyboard, headphones, fitbits, keys, wallets, purses, watches, etc. in to the test room.
+Moreover, you won’t be allowed to bring mobile phone, calculator, tablets, iPpad, iPod, smartwatches, laptops, keyboard, headphones, fitbits, keys, wallets, purses, watches, etc. in to the test room.
 Mobile phones and pagers must be switched off and placed with personal belongings in the area designated by the supervisor.